psycopg/psycopg/docs/basic/transactions.rst

 If a database operation fails, the server will refuse further commands, until a `~rollback()` is called.

-If the cursor is closed with a transaction open, no COMMIT command is sent to the server, which will then discard the connection.
+If the connection is closed with a transaction open, no COMMIT command is sent to the server, which will then discard the connection.
 Certain middleware (such as PgBouncer) will also discard a connection left in transaction state, so, if possible you will want to commit or rollback a connection before finishing working with it.